ras-ros2/ras_docker/README.md

 # RAS Docker Workspace

-RAS Docker is the main workspace where two applications, **real** and **sim**, can be worked with seamlessly.
+RAS Docker is the main workspace where two applications, **robot** and **server**, can be worked with seamlessly.
 This document provides an overview of its setup and usage.

 ## 1. Clone the Repository
 ```bash